 We know this and prepare our clients by resourcing with them.
 Resourcing is the process of identifying and developing coping and calming techniques that an individual can utilize when overwhelmed, disoriented, experiencing distress, or general anxiety.

 Grounding techniques that engage us with our five senses, meditation, pets, breathing, drawing, and mindfulness exercises are just a few examples of resources.
-What works as a resource differs from person-to-person.
+What works as a resource differs from person to person.
 So identifying and engaging with resources is another primary step.

 “Clients can be eager to dive right in and want to do the work.
 They understandably want to feel better,” Moyer shared.
 “Resourcing is the first step in this work so that the nervous system has the tools it needs while engaging in immersive healing”.

-Telehealth and Nonverbal Therapy
+Telehealth and Non-talk Therapy

 An increasing number of people are utilizing virtual therapy options.
 The COVID-19 pandemic led us all to transition to this platform and many individuals are finding it works best with their lifestyles.